 - Certain camera microphones allow for stereo recording such as the Olympus ME51S pocket condenser mic.
 In which case left and right are no longer fused but are operating as independent channels.

-Although the repair was successful.
-This is the point where I’m going to illustrate a few things about what Corsair has done here.
+All of the repairs were successful we’re personally happy with what was accomplished.
+But this is the point where I’m going to illustrate a few things about what Corsair has done here.

 Corsair on all of their Void series really goes out of their way to illustrate to us that they are a “Surround Sound” headset.
 The picture above is probably the most honest box I’ve seen them do which isn’t saying a whole lot.
 It describes the Void as :